-As always at Westminster, there are many exciting things happening and time just seems to fly by!
-In the past few weeks, we have been getting some of our Round Square service programs up and running and in turn giving our Westminster students the opportunity to be involved and become well-rounded members of the local and international community.
+As always at Westminster, there are so many exciting things happening and the year just seems to fly by!
+In the past few weeks, we have been getting some of our Round Square service programs up and running and in turn giving our Westminster students the opportunity to develop into well-rounded members of the local and international community.

-Late last year we sought nominations for the Round Square Student Committee (RSSC) and we are very pleased to have Abigail Wicks (Year 12 Clark) leading the way for Round Square at Westminster for 2019.
-I am sure with such an enthusiastic and motivated person in charge, the pillars of Round Square will continue to be a valued part of our school community.
+Late last year and earlier this term, we sought interest for the Round Square Student Committee (RSSC) and we are very pleased to have Riley Chapman (Year 12 Carter) leading the way for Round Square at Westminster for 2020.
+I am sure with such a compassionate, enthusiastic and motivated young person in charge, the pillars of Round Square will continue to be a valued part of our school community.

-In addition to our Chairperson, we also have a dynamic and enthusiastic group of students from Years 6 to 12, who are volunteering their time to take responsibility for the promotion and organisation of each of the IDEALS of Round Square.
+In addition to our Chairperson, we have a dynamic and enthusiastic group of students from Years 6 to 12, who are volunteering their time to take responsibility for the promotion and organisation of each of the IDEALS of Round Square throughout the school.

 Currently our Round Square Student Committee meets every fortnight in even weeks, during a Monday lunchtime.
-We will also be presenting regularly at Senior and Prep school assemblies this year to share any Round Square news.
-We are always happy to include new members, so if you are interested in joining the RSSC, please contact me via Email me as soon as possible.
-The more the merrier!
+We will also be presenting regularly at Senior and Prep School assemblies throughout the year to share Round Square news with the School community.
+First items on our agenda this term are preparation for the Westminster Fair and taking care of our newly arrived exchange students.
+We are always happy to include new members, so if you are interested in joining the RSSC it is not too late, please email me if you would like to be involved.

-I look forward to working with all of our committee members and am certain they will all play an integral role in promoting the Round Square philosophy to our Westminster community.
+I look forward to working with all of our RSSC members this year and am certain they will all play an integral role in promoting the Round Square philosophy to our Westminster community.

 As mentioned previously, there are many aspects to Round Square and how it plays a role in our school community.
 One of these is through the participation and organisation of a variety of ‘Service’ projects.
 Westminster has a long history of being a highly involved and well-respected school with regards to its participation in a variety of these programs in both the local and international arena.
 I have outlined a couple of these in more detail later in the article.